nerdstep/react-coordinate-input/README.md

   },
   name: undefined,
   onBlur: undefined,
-  // The onChange callback receives two arguments, the original event and an array containing the coordinates converted to decimal degrees ([latitude, longitude])
+  // The onChange callback receives two arguments,
+  // the original event and an array containing the coordinates
+  // converted to decimal degrees ([latitude, longitude])
   onChange: () => {},
   placeholder: '04° 08′ 15″ N 162° 03′ 42″ E',
   // The placeholder character represents the fillable spot in the input mask
   placeholderChar: '_',
-  // Tells the Text Mask component to display the mask as a placeholder in place of the regular placeholder when the input element value is empty.
+  // Tells the Text Mask component to display the mask as a placeholder,
+  // in place of the regular placeholder when the input element value is empty.
   showMask: false,
   value: undefined,
 }